-- Elementary School Programs
+- Elementary School Program (1st-6th Grade)

-Art Talks is conducted by the StateWide Arts Partnership (SWAP) and funded by the Utah State Legislature through Professional Outreach Programs in the Schools (POPS) under the direction of the Utah State Board of Education (USBE).
+Art Talks is funded by the Utah State Legislature through Professional Outreach Programs in the Schools (POPS) under the direction of the Utah State Board of Education (USBE).